List of creepypastas: The Wyoming Incident

-The Wyoming Incident is the case of an alleged interruption of the transmission in Niobrara County, Wyoming in 2006.
-During the interruption, viewers saw disembodied human heads performing various poses and emotions.
-The story goes that those who watched for a prolonged period of time presented everything from vomiting, hallucinations, and headaches.
+The Wyoming Incident is the case of an alleged broadcast signal intrusion that occurred in Niobrara County, Wyoming.
+During the interruption, viewers saw disembodied human heads performing multiple poses and emotions.
+The story goes that those who watched for a prolonged period presented everything from vomiting and headaches to hallucinations.
 These physical ailments are believed to have been caused by the high-pitched noise that played throughout most of the video.
-The hacker who allegedly did this was never found.
-As a tribute to the story, a video game developed using the Raycasting Game Maker program was released in 2010 and later was updated in 2018.
+The hackers who allegedly did this were never found.